 - Teens smoke when they want to change their image or want to look "cool."
 They feel more secure and independent if they smoke and think they appear to be more mature.

-The Centers for Disease Control lists use of tobacco by parents, guardians, friends or siblings as a main reason teens start smoking, as well as the media.
-Also, teens haven't develped the skills necessary to resist influences yet.
+The Centers for Disease Control lists the use of tobacco by parents, guardians, friends or siblings as a main reason teens start smoking, as well as the media.
+Also, teens typically haven't developed the foresight to understand the dangerous implications of smoking.
 Sometimes smoking is a teenager's way of feeling more in control of their life and a way to cope when they are lacking parental support or desire more parental involvement in their life.
 There is a comprehensive list of all Factors Associated with Youth Tobacco Use on their website.

 Media Influence on Teenage Smoking Statistics